 The major Chicago dance troupes perform at the Harris Theater for Music and Dance, 205 E. Randolph St. (tel.
 312/334-7777; www.harristheaterchicago.org), in Millennium Park.
 The 1,500-seat theater feels fairly stark and impersonal -- the gray concrete lobby could be mistaken for a parking garage -- but the sightlines are great, thanks to the stadium-style seating.

 Ever since the Steppenwolf Theatre Company burst onto the national radar in the late '70s and early '80s with in-your-face productions of Sam Shepard's True West and Lanford Wilson's Balm in Gilead, Chicago has been known as a theater town.
 As Broadway produced bloated, big-budget musicals with plenty of special effects but little soul, Chicago theater troupes gained respect for their risk-taking and no-holds-barred emotional style.
-Some of Broadway's most acclaimed dramas in recent years (the Goodman Theatre's revival of Death of a Salesman and Steppenwolf's August: Osage County, to name a couple) hatched on Chicago stages.
+Some of Broadway's most acclaimed dramas (the Goodman Theatre's revival of Death of a Salesman and Steppenwolf's August: Osage County, to name a couple) hatched on Chicago stages.
 With more than 200 theaters, Chicago might have dozens of productions playing on any given weekend -- and seeing a show here is on my must-do list for all visitors.

 The city's theaters have produced a number of legendary comedic actors, including comic-turned-director Mike Nichols (The Graduate, Postcards from the Edge, Primary Colors), as well as fine dramatic actors and playwrights.
 David Mamet, one of America's greatest playwrights and an acclaimed film director and screenwriter, grew up in Chicago's South Shore steel-mill neighborhood and honed his craft with the former St. Nicholas Players, which included actor William H. Macy (Fargo, Boogie Nights).